Ochsner Baptist Medical Center: Involuntary euthanasia controversy and murder prosecutions

 National attention was drawn to the hospital when CNN reported on October 12, 2005, that the Louisiana attorney general was investigating the possibility that mercy killings of critically ill patients by staff medical professionals at Memorial Medical Center in New Orleans occurred while staff and patients were stranded in the hospital after Hurricane Katrina.
 On September 13, 2005 Tenet Healthcare Corporation stated: "No patients drowned nor did any die as a result of lack of food or drinking water."
-However, others have claimed that a physician may have given lethal injections of morphine to patients.
-Dr Anna Pou and two nurses were arrested in July 2006.
+Anna Pou and two nurses were arrested in July 2006.
 In July 2007, a Louisiana grand jury declined to indict Pou.
 Since then, the charges have been expunged, and the state of Louisiana has agreed to pay Pou's legal fees.

 In August 2009, a review was re-initiated after a New York Times article quoted Dr. Ewing Cook saying that Memorial patients were given morphine and other drugs after the hurricane struck to accelerate their deaths.
 In March 2010, New Orleans coroner Frank Minyard concluded that the death of one of the patients, Jannie Burgess, was not a homicide, and thus essentially cleared the doctors of wrongdoing.